Clearing Corporation

 The Clearing Corporation (TCC, former CCorp) is "a Delaware corporation owned by 17 stockholders (which include banks Goldman Sachs, Deutsche Bank and Morgan Stanley, as well as inter-dealer brokers ICAP and GFI Group and German derivatives exchange Eurex), many of whom represent the world-wide derivatives marketplace participants and market makers."

 In 2008, the Clearing Corporation and the Depository Trust & Clearing Corporation (DTCC) announced a credit default swap (CDS) public clearing facility that will be linked to DTCC's Trade Information Warehouse.
-On September 29 of 2008, CCorp affirmed that the CDS clearing counterparty will launch by year-end.
+On September 29, 2008, CCorp affirmed that the CDS clearing counterparty will launch by year-end.